 On December 29, 1999, the same three claimants filed a class action lawsuit in the state circuit court for declaratory and injunctive relief and for general, special and punitive damages for breach of trust or fiduciary duty under HRS Chapters 674 and 673, violation of the due process, equal protection and native rights clauses of the State Constitution, and breach of contract under HRS Chapter 661.
 Kalima et al. v.
-State of Hawaii et al., Civil No. 99-4771-12VSM (1st Cir.) ("Kalima P").
+State of Hawaii et al., Civil No. 99-4771-12VSM (1st Cir.) ("Kalima I").
 Five other claimants filed similar individual claims actions for themselves on or before December 31, 1999.
 Aguiar v.
-State of Hawaii, et al., Civil No. 99-612 (3rd Cir.); Silva v.
-State of Hawaii, et al., Civil No. 99-4775-12 (1st Cir.); Williamson v.
-State of Hawaii, et al., Civil No. 99-4772-12 (1st Cir.); Williamson v.
-State of Hawaii, et al., Civil No. 99-4772-12 (1st Cir.).
-The plaintiffs in these other actions stipulated to stay all proceedings in their actions pending the resolution of all questions of law in Kalima I that are common to the questions of law presented in their suits.
+State of Hawaii, et al., Civil No. 99-4775-12 (1st Cir.); Wilhelm v.
+State of Hawaii, et al., Civil No. 99-4774-12 (1st Cir.); Williamson v.
+State of Hawaii, et al., Civil No. 99-4772-12 (1st Cir.); The plaintiffs in these other actions stipulated to stay all proceedings in their actions pending the resolution of all questions of law in Kalima I that are common to the questions of law presented in their suits.
 Plaintiffs Hanohano, Silva, Wilhelm, and Williamson have since stipulated to the dismissal of their actions without prejudice.